williamhoos/testrepo/docs/source/index.rst

 As an integral part of this effort, a number of potential development activities were identified as possible areas for future enhancement, and these are identified throughout the documentation as follows:

 ..
-Warning:: Critical items to be addressed before the PEER code is migrated to open source.
-Should each include a link to a corresponding Pivotal Tracker story or shall we try to use `issue`_ in GitHub instead?
+Warning:: Critical items needing to be addressed before the PEER code is migrated to open source.
+Each will include a link to a Pivotal Tracker story or an open issue in GitHub Issues.

 ..
-Tip:: Non-essential items that we would like to address before the PEER code is migrated to open source.
-May includes a link to either a Pivotal Tracker story or GitHub Issues in some cases.
+Tip:: Other items that we would like to address before the PEER code is migrated to open source, but that are not considered to be essential.

 ..
-Note::  Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.
-We might want to consider using an approach similar to the `Apache Foundation <http://community.apache.org/contributors/index.html>`.
+Note:: Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities, possibly with a link to a welcome message similar to the `Apache Foundation <http://community.apache.org/contributors/index.html>`.

 .. toctree::